 Twenty-six of your TVWC Sisters in Federation were in attendance at Pala Resort on April 14th to celebrate the spirit of volunteerism and all the hard work of our committees over the years.
 The convention agenda covered revisions to the bylaws, the auditor’s report, award presentations, installation of the 2016-18 District Officers and workshops on…Read More

 The TVWC Conservation Committee donned their sneakers, grabbed their water bottles and headed out into beautiful Wine Country to celebrate Earth Day 2016.
-Led by area resident and Conservation Chair, Debi McCaslin, they hiked through vineyards and citrus orchards relishing their view of this earth.
-For their effort they were rewarded with beautiful natural…Read More
+Led by area resident and Conservation Chair, JoAnn Momeni, they hiked through vineyards and citrus orchards relishing their view of this earth.
+For their effort they were rewarded with beautiful natural vistas…Read More

 LET’S HAVE SOME FUN!
 CAN YOUR TRIVIA TEAM TAKE 1ST PLACE?
 PLAY HILARIOUS SIDE GAMES FOR $1 WIN PRIZES!!
 BIG SURPRISE RAFFLE SATURDAY, AUGUST 6 5:00 – 10:00 PM $35 (Includes full buffet & cash bar) TEMECULA CITY HALL CONFERENCE CENTER 41000 MAIN STREET HERE’S HOW: INVITE YOUR FRIENDS, NEIGHBORS & ADULT KIDS AND FORM…Read More